A – ANC

 Z – Zuma

-The opinions expressed in this document are the opinions of the writer and not necessarily those of PSG.
+The opinions expressed in this blog are the opinions of the writer and not necessarily those of PSG.
 These opinions do not constitute advice.
 This is intended as general information and does not form part of any financial, tax, legal or investment related advice.
-Although the utmost care has been taken in the research and preparation of this document, no responsibility can be taken for actions taken based on the information contained in this newsletter.
+Although the utmost care has been taken in the research and preparation of this blog, no responsibility can be taken for actions taken based on the information contained in this blog.
 Since individual needs and risk profiles differ, it is always advisable to consult a qualified financial adviser before taking action.